jqno/equalsverifier/docs/_errormessages/bigdecimal-equality.md

             this.bdField = bdField.stripTrailingZeros();
         }
     }
-    {% endhighlight %}
+    ```

     Unfortunately it is difficult to confirm this has been done.
-This check will then want disabling by suppressing `Warning.BIGDECIMAL_EQUALITY` and will not catch regressions.
+This check will then want disabling by suppressing `Warning.BIGDECIMAL_EQUALITY`
+    and will not catch regressions.

-If performance is important then you will need to consider the costs of using `BigDecimal` and of where and how normalisation is achieved.
+If performance is important then you will want to consider the costs of using `BigDecimal` and of where and how normalisation
+is achieved.
 Option 2 performs the work when objects are stored in a `HashSet` or used as keys in a `HashMap`.
+Option 3
-Option 3 performs work on creation of each object but is then cheaper to hash.
+performs work on creation of each object but is then cheaper to hash.
 There may be better normalisations than `stripTrailingZeros`.
 `BigDecimal` already has a cost traded in return for its accuracy.